wert23239/Super-Meta-MarIO/README.md

 ## The Theory

-The whole process of reinforcement learning really is very close to the  current best solution I know of.
+The whole process of reinforcement learning really is close to the current best solution I know of.
 However, my idea has a slight twist to the concept.
 Instead of dealing with simple actions like a or b button.
 Have the network pick "complicated actions".
 This complicated action are actually rapidly changing micro genetic algorithms.
 In the same way muscle memory works.
 Because the genetic alogrithms will be called at random times they will always start at slightly differnt places and make overfitting harder.
 This allows for a much more complex scalable system.
 However, since this no has ever done this there is almost no support for this and there is certain tricks to make this work.

 ## Prequisites